 Basic Components of an On-Grid Solar System

-On-grid solar systems, or grid tie solar systems, mean you’re collecting energy from both solar panels and the electrical grid.
-This is in contrast to off-grid systems which are not tied to the grid.
+On-grid solar systems, or grid-tie solar systems, mean you’re collecting energy from both solar panels and the electrical grid.
+This is in contrast to off-grid systems which are not tied to the grid, off grid solar system is a solar system that operates completely independently of the grid.
 During the day, your panels will collect energy to power appliances in your home.
 At night or when it’s too cloudy for the panels to operate, you will tap into the grid for your energy needs.
 You’ll also be able to take advantage of net metering, which we’ll talk more about later.

 The main advantages of an on-grid solar system include low upfront and operating costs, as well as reduced utility bills.
 And because the electrical grid is essentially functioning as your backup battery, expensive batteries or other storage solutions are not needed.

 Who should consider grid tie solar system